 College of AAP (Architecture, Art and Planning) in Ithaca hosts a series of events and lectures throughout the year.
 During Summer 2012 I helped Studio Kudos redesign their quarterly newsletter.

-We tried to take advantage of the medium through use of neon inks, full bleed imagery, and dynamic layouts – making for a rewarding, tangible, reading experience.
+We tried to take advantage of AAP's commitment to high-quality printed communications by using neon inks, full bleed imagery, and dynamic layouts – making for a rewarding, tangible, reading experience.

 Designers & Books Fair

 The first Designers & Books Fair took place in October 2012 at FIT Conference Center.
 It featured esteemed book publishers, booksellers and some of the most celebrated names in the world of design.

 Working with Studio Kudos I designed the Fair’s website, and helped establish components of the graphic identity.

 This series of book covers is a personal project inspired by one of my favorite authors Albert Camus.
 I thought it fitting to represent Camus’ esoteric themes with simple shapes: the circle and square.
 Each book cover treats these shapes in different ways; The Stranger evokes staring at the sun, The Plague represents the dissemination of a virus and its spiraling effects, and The Fall distorts the shape of the square with circular pulses.

 The FontFeed was re-imagined in early 2008 by FontShop co-founder Erik Spiekermann as a Fontshop associated, but standalone, blog dedicated to typography.
 The FontFeed officially launched in its new space on 9 September, 2008.
 The FontFeed combines the insightful voices of Stephen Coles, prominent design writer Jürgen Siebert, and typography expert Yves Peters, with occasional contributions from Herr Spiekermann himself.